 The MAWC also sells bulk water to Duquesne, Monroeville, and Plum in Allegheny County; Belle Vernon, Pennsylvania American and Pleasant Valley in Fayette County; and Parks and Gilpin in Armstrong County.

-The wastewater system now serves Jeannette, Hempfield, East Huntingdon, Sewickley, and Upper Tyrone townships and the Boroughs of Penn, Youngwood, Ligonier, White Oak, and Avonmore, as well as parts of the City of Greensburg, North Huntingdon, and Unity townships.
+The wastewater system now serves Jeannette, Hempfield, East Huntingdon, Sewickley, and Upper Tyrone townships and the Boroughs of Avonmore, Ligonier, Mt.
+Pleasant, Penn, Youngwood, along with parts of the City of Greensburg, North Huntingdon, and Unity townships.